 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's liquidity and operating results may be adversely affected if its access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or matters specific to the Company.
 The Company generates cash flow primarily from its financing activities.
-As at December 31, 2014, the Company had cash and cash equivalents of \$265,355 (December 31, 2013 - \$312,028) to settle current liabilities of \$148,416 (December 31, 2013 - \$512,023).
-All of the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms except for the loan payable, which was paid in January 2014.
+As at December 31, 2015, the Company had cash and cash equivalents of \$1,076,553 (December 31, 2014 - \$265,355) to settle current liabilities of \$269,059 (December 31, 2014 - \$148,416).
+All of the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms, except for deferred premium on flow-through shares, which will be taken into income by December 31 2016.
 The Company regularly evaluates its cash position to ensure preservation and security of capital as well as liquidity.

 The Company is currently looking for an equity or debt financing transaction to advance its business activities.
-See "Subsequent Events" below.